andresailer/DIRAC/docs/hackaDoc.md

 ## Continuous Integration

-In github DIRAC is using `Travis` to run unit tests for every pull request.
+In github DIRAC is using `Travis` to run unit tests, pylint, doc creation and formatting check for every pull request.

 Travis is configured with a `yml` file https://github.com/DIRACGrid/DIRAC/blob/integration/.travis.yml